buildout/buildout/doc/getting-started.rst

      We'll capitalize the word when we do this.

-   - A particular application of Buildout, which has a buildout configuration.
+   - A particular use of Buildout, a directory having a Buildout configuration file.

      We'll use lower case to refer to these.